tochilinak/tsa/docs/detectors.md

 - `unexpected-end-of-cell`: calling `end_parse` when TL-B scheme suggests that the slice is not empty yet.
 - `unexpected-cell-type`: reading unexpected data from slice.
 For example, calling `load_coins` on a slice when TL-B scheme suggests that it contains an address.
 - `out-of-switch-bounds`.
 This error occurs when TL-B scheme suggests that the slice has a tag of the length `x`, but reading of a length greater than `x` is performed.
 - `unexpected-type-for-switch`.
-This error occurs when TL-B scheme suggests that the reading of a tag is expected, but reading of coins or an address is performed.
+This error occurs when TL-B scheme suggests that the reading of a tag is expected, but reading of unexpected type (for example, coins or address) is performed.

 These checks can be turned off with the option `--no-tlb-checks`.